yasen-petrov/axway-open-docs/content/en/docs/apim_relnotes/20220530_apip_relnotes.md

 ---
-draft: true
+draft: false
 title: API Portal 7.7 May 2022 Release Notes
 linkTitle: API Portal May 2022
 weight: 95
 date: 2022-03-22
-description: API Portal updates are cumulative, comprising new features and changes delivered in previous updates unless specifically indicated otherwise in the Release notes.
+description:
 ---
+API Portal updates are cumulative, comprising new features and changes delivered in previous updates unless specifically indicated otherwise in the Release notes.

+{{< alert title="Note" >}}
+API Portal May 22 update will be available in early July.

+The [API Portal February 22](/docs/apim_relnotes/20220228_apip_relnotes/) update is compatible with the [API Gateway May 2022](/docs/apim_relnotes/20220530_apimgr_relnotes/) update and can be used until the **API Portal May 22** update is available.

+{{< /alert >}}

 ## Installation

 API Portal is available as a software installation or a virtualized deployment in a Docker container.
 For more information, see the following options: